Exceptional collections on Dolgachev surfaces associated with degenerations: Construction of Dolgachev Surfaces

 \section{Construction of Dolgachev Surfaces}

 Let $n$ be an odd integer.
-This section presents a construction of Dolgachev surfaces of type $(2,n)$.
+This section presents the construction of Dolgachev surfaces of type $(2,n)$.
 The construction follows the technique introduced in \cite{LeePark:SimplyConnected}.
 Let $C_1,C_2 \subseteq \P^2$ be general nodal cubic curves meeting at $9$ different points, and let $Y' = \op{Bl}_9\P^2 \to \P^2$ be the blow up at the intersection points.
 Then the cubic pencil $\lvert \lambda C_1 + \mu C_2\rvert$ defines an elliptic fibration $Y' \to \P^1$, with two special fibers $C_1'$ and $C_2'$ (which correspond to the proper transforms of $C_1$ and $C_2$, respectively).
-Blowing up the nodes of $C_1'$ and $C_2'$, we obtain $(-1)$-curves $E_1, E_2$.
+Blowing up the nodes of $C_1'$ and $C_2'$, we obtain the $(-1)$-curves, say $E_1$ and $E_2$ respectively.
 Also, blowing up one of the intersection points of $C_2''$\,(the proper transform of $C_2'$) and $E_2$, we obtain the configuration described in Figure~\ref{fig:Configuration_Basic}.

-The divisors $F_1,\ldots,F_9$ are proper transforms of the exceptional fibers of the blow up $Y' = \op{Bl}_9\P^2 \to \P^2$.
+The divisors $F_1,\ldots,F_9$ are the proper transforms of the exceptional fibers of $Y' = \op{Bl}_9\P^2 \to \P^2$.
 The numbers in the parentheses are self-intersection numbers of the corresponding divisors.
 On the fiber $C_2'' \cup E_2' \cup E_3$, we can think of two different blow ups as the following dual intersection graphs illustrate.